 - How strongly they view current the proof of your disability

 When negotiating a lump-sum buy out the insurance company will take into account all of these factors.
-This can result in a wide range of possible buy-out offers, but even in the best case scenario, the buy-out offer will rarely exceed 75% of the present value of your future benefits.
-In reality their
+This can result in a wide range of possible buy-out offers.
+But, even in the best-case scenario, the buy-out offer will rarely exceed 75% of the present value of your future benefits.

 Present value is a key concept that most disability claimants do not understand.
 Most disability claimants vastly overestimate the value of their future benefits.

-When you calculate the value of your future benefits, you DO NOT simply multiply the monthly benefit amount x 12 months x years left to pay.
+Calculating the value of future benefits is tough.
+You do not simply multiply the monthly benefit amount x 12 months x years left to pay.
 This will result in an overinflated figure.
 The proper method is to calculate the present value of your future payments over the benefit period.
 You need to use a calculator to calculate present value.

 Let’s assume that you get paid $3,500 per month.
-You are 50 years old and benefits the benefit period under your policy is to age 65.
-Lets look at the wrong and right way to calcuate benefits so you can see the difference.
+You are 50 years old, and benefits the benefit period under your policy is to age 65.
+Let’s look at the wrong and right way to calculate benefits so you can see the difference.

 Wrong way: $3,500 / month x 12 months x 15 years = $630,000